 The MBTA (Massachusetts Bay Transportation Authority) is Boston’s public transit system which is made up of the subway system (called the “T”), local trains (the commuter rail) and buses that service the metropolitan area.
 In collaboration with the MBTA, the Harvard T.H.
 Chan School of Public Health offers eligible degree-seeking students during the academic year a 50% subsidized discount on their MBTA semester passes.
 Harvard Chan students can purchase an MBTA bus, link, or commuter rail pass by completing the order form above by the appropriate deadline.
 The cost of the MBTA Semester Pass will be charged to the student’s term bill.
 Once the pass is available students will receive an email to pick up their pass.
 Please contact email@example.com with any questions.

-Students must be enrolled in classes during the Spring semester in order to be eligible for subsidized passes.
+Students must be enrolled in classes during the active pass semester to be eligible for subsidized passes.

 Semester Pass Pricing

 Zone 1: $427